Trump Administration Argues They Don’t Have To Reunite 19 Children Under Age 5 Whose Parents Already Deported

 — POLITICO (@politico) July 6, 2018

 There is also disagreement about what counts as returning children to their parents.
-Six Democratic governors wrote a letter saying that the Department of Health and Human Services considered reunification as returning the child to any sponsor, even if it was not the parent they were first with when entering the United States.
+Six Democratic governors wrote a letter, as shared by Politico, saying that the Department of Health and Human Services considered reunification as returning the child to any sponsor, even if it was not the parent they were first with when entering the United States.
 The letter noted that the Trump administration even considered sending a child to a long-term foster care setting as a “successful reunification.”